wilcoxadvisors/CodeShare2/test/fix-summary.md

-# Journal Entry Fixes Summary
+# Fix Summary: Journal Entry Date and File Permission Issues

-## 1. Date Timezone Shift Fix

-### Problem
-Journal entries created with a specific date were sometimes shifted by one day when stored or displayed, due to timezone conversion issues.
+## Issue 1: Journal Entry Date Format/Timezone Problems

 ### Root Cause
-The journal entry date was being stored as a timestamp with timezone information, which caused date shifts when the date was processed in different timezones or when there were timezone offsets.
+Journal entry dates were stored as timestamps with timezone information, leading to inconsistencies when displaying and editing dates.
+This caused dates to shift by one day in some cases when a user edited an entry.

 ### Solution Implemented
-1. **Database Schema Update**:
+1. **Database Schema Change**:
-   - Modified the journal_entries.date column from 'timestamp without time zone' to 'DATE' type using the migration script `migrations/2025-05-je_date.sql`
+   - Created migration `2025-05-je_date.sql` to convert the `journal_entries.date` column from `TIMESTAMP WITHOUT TIME ZONE` to `DATE` type
-   - This ensures dates are stored without time components, eliminating timezone shift issues
+   - Added column comment for documentation

-2. **Validation Updates**:
+2. **Code Changes**:
-   - Updated schema validation in `shared/validation.ts` to:
-     - Use regex pattern `/^\d{4}-\d{2}-\d{2}$/` to validate YYYY-MM-DD format
+   - Updated schema.ts to properly import and use the DATE type
-     - Handle conversion from Date objects to YYYY-MM-DD strings using date-fns
+   - Simplified date processing in validation.ts to consistently use YYYY-MM-DD format strings
-     - Add additional refinements to ensure the date is valid
+   - Modified journalEntryRoutes.ts to handle date filters as string values

-3. **Regression Tests**:
-   - Created `test/unit/jeDate.test.ts` to verify:
+   - Updated reverseJournalEntry function to handle dates correctly

-     - Proper validation of YYYY-MM-DD string inputs
-     - Correct conversion of Date objects to YYYY-MM-DD strings
-     - Rejection of invalid date formats
-     - Consistency in date-fns formatting
+3. **Format Standardization**:
+   - Standardized on YYYY-MM-DD format for all date representations
+   - Eliminated unnecessary date conversions to prevent timezone shifts

-## 2. File Attachment Permissions Fix
+## Issue 2: Journal Entry File Permissions

-### Problem
-File attachments could not be deleted when a journal entry was in 'pending_approval' status, preventing users from managing attachments during the approval process.

 ### Root Cause
 The UI logic in JournalEntryDetail.tsx was only showing the file upload and delete functionality for journal entries in 'draft' status, not including 'pending_approval' status.